penny64/r3-tdw/docs/devlog.md

 paths 100x as long - in this case, we can sometimes look at the context and use another metric to decide whether SMP is worh it in that case.

+---

+I've been working on AI for a while, so I think it's time to call it quits and pick something else to work on.
+Map generation needs work; the Swamps bother me because they're generated in such a stale way (and the current code I'm using might actually be slower than something that uses a noise algo.)
+I might write some general mapgen tools to experiment with different functions and their inputs.

 #Wed Sep  3 2014

 Of course the good ideas come at 2 AM: Looks like I'll be able to do some proper